 In recent years, hair, blood, saliva, and other bodily fluids from dogs, cats and birds have helped solve several violent crimes in the U.S. and Canada.
 With 68 percent of American households (about 85 million families) owning a pet, according to the recent survey from APPA National Pet Owners, there’s a lot of opportunity for animals to, inadvertently, be of assistance to criminal investigations.

-A&E Real Crime profiles four instances where animal evidence helped solve a violent crime and put a killer behind bars.
+A&E True Crime profiles four instances where animal evidence helped solve a violent crime and put a killer behind bars.

 The Heroic Cockatoo: The Murder of Kevin Butler